 Broadly speaking, the main players of your immune system are the white blood cells, of which there are several different types and subclasses.
 These cells made in the bone marrow and then undergo a very specific education.

-Protein is the structural backbone of the immune system and adequate protein intake is essential for optimal function.
+Protein is the structural backbone and adequate protein intake is essential for optimal function.
 White blood cells and antibodies (the compounds that your body makes to target.
-As are the signalling molecules that your immune system uses for communication.
+As are the signaling molecules use for communication.

-Consuming 0.8 g of protein per pound of bodyweight is appropriate for most people, although athletes who are training very hard and long-distance runners should have 1 g of protein per pound of body weight daily.
+Consuming 0.8 g of protein per pound of bodyweight is appropriate for most people, although athletes who are training very hard and long-distance runners should have 1 g of protein per pound of bodyweight daily.
 Excellent protein choices include lean, hormone-free fit food chicken, turkey, beef, bison, eggs, and whey protein powder.

 Whey, in particular, is rich in amino acids that help create glutathione, a powerful antioxidant that works in conjunction with the immune system, and whey also helps boost antibody production.
 Whey should be considered in any athlete who catches colds frequently or is feeling run down.

-Green vegetables and fruits are rich in not only vitamin C, but in trace minerals that promote optimal immune signalling and communication.
+Green vegetables and fruits are rich in not only vitamin C, but in trace minerals that promote optimal immune signaling and communication.
 Blue and purple vegetables and fruits are also rich in antioxidants and immune-enhancing compounds.
 Blueberries, in particular, are rich in vitamin C, and people who consume plenty of vitamin C tend to catch fewer colds.

-Zinc is a trace mineral that supports the immune system, and when taken during a cold can shorten the length of a cold.
+Zinc is a trace mineral that supports the system, and when taken during a cold can shorten the length of a cold.
 You can find Zinc in many types of seeds and nuts.

 There is a huge body of data supporting appropriate exercise for immune enhancement and also reporting on the detrimental effects that overtraining has on the immune system.

-Both resistance training and aerobic training confer increased immunity with a lower frequency of catching colds, shorter duration of illness and speedier recovery times from injury.
+Both resistance training and aerobic training confer increased immunity with a lower frequency of catching colds, shorter duration of illness, and speedier recovery times from injury.